A Matrix Generalization of the Hardy-Littlewood-P\'olya Rearrangement Inequality and Its Applications: Main Results

-Using \eqref{eq:6}, Lemma~\ref{lem:rearrange} and the fact that $A,B\succ 0$, we get
+Using \eqref{eq:6}, Lemma~\ref{lem:rearrange} and the fact that $A,B \in\mathbb{P}_n$, we get

-which yields the desired lower bound.
-The upper bound of $S_f(AB)$ in \ref{thm:matrix_rearrange_i} can be proved similarly by considering the maximization problem
+which yields the lower bound.
+The upper bound of $S_f(B^{\half} A B^{\half})$ can be proved similarly by considering the maximization problem

 instead of the minimization problem~\eqref{opt:S_f}.
-Finally, the last statement follows from the right continuity of $f$ at $0$, the continuity of singular values $\sigma_i(\cdot)$, limiting arguments and the statements \ref{thm:matrix_rearrange_i} and \ref{thm:matrix_rearrange_ii}.
+Finally, the extension to positive semidefinite matrices follows from the right continuity of $f$ at $0$, the continuity of eigenvalues $\lambda_i(\cdot)$ and taking limits.
 This completes the proof. \end{proof}